 - Demonstrated ability to manage projects and staff through a period of extensive change and growth

-- Deep knowledge of American history and current scholarship, experience developing and producing public history projects
+- Deep knowledge of U.S. history and current scholarship, experience developing and producing public history projects

 - Minimum five years’ experience managing out-of-school-time programming for teens

-- Minimum five years’ experience leading workshops and teaching courses utilizing museum collections and exhibitions
+- Minimum five years’ experience leading learning programs utilizing museum collections and exhibitions

-- Experience developing and evaluating curriculum for out-of-school time programs for middle and/or high school youth
+- Experience developing and evaluating curriculum for out-of-school time programs for high school youth

 - Passion for working with a teen audience, particularly in a museum setting